discovershu/DRL_SL/README.md

 This is a TensorFlow implementation of the DRL-SL-based model as described in our paper:

-Xujiang Zhao, Shu Hu, Jin-Hee Cho, Feng Chen  [Uncertainty-based Decision Making Using Deep Reinforcement Learning], FUSION (2019)
+Xujiang Zhao, Shu Hu, Jin-Hee Cho, Feng Chen  [Uncertainty-based Decision Making Using Deep Reinforcement Learning], 22nd International Conference on Information Fusion (FUSION 2019)

 In this work, we proposed a set of uncertainty-based decision rules to infer unknown subjective opinions by leveraging